 1. Foreign Cinema‘s outdoor patio

 This magical outdoor patio is adorned with string lights and features a large screen to project films.
 It’s the ultimate date spot for a romantic evening under the stars, especially if you get a spot next to the fireplace.
+Enjoy delicacies like oysters, creative salads and entrees made from sustainable ingredients, or come during the daytime for a hearty outdoor brunch.

 2. Dolores Park at night